Berkeley-MDes/tdf-fa23-baeuke/weekly-reports/week-10/report-10.md

 ## Summary
 The whole week was basically working on project 3, I divided the work into two main parts:
 1) Exploring the ZeroWidth environment
-2) Connecting ZeroWidth's API to a web-app
+2) Connecting ZeroWidth's API to a web-app.

 Overall, working with ZeroWidth was a cool opportunity to learn about LLMs and related features and making an actual product using an LLM.
 Though I wasn't very into experimenting too much with the controls (like temperature, different models, etc.), I loved the process of using it as a tool and integrating it into a webapp.

 ## Terminology (just for my note)